gabcvit/gabcvit.github.io/pages/blog/my-first-vibe-coding-experiment.md

 <!-- @layout-blog-post -->

-# I tried Vibe Coding for 4 hours, this is much bigger than I previously thought
+# I tried Vibe Coding for 4 hours, this is how it went

 ## What is Vibe Coding?